botpress/documentation-v12/docs/enterprise/user-management-and-security/single-sign-on/azure-oauth2.md

 In the page of your newly created tenant navigate to **App registrations**.

-Create a new application and choose the appropriate configuration for your use case in **Supported account types**, single and multi tenant options are supported, and keep the **Redirect URL** blank for now.
+Create a new application and choose the appropriate configuration for your use case in **Supported account types**.
+Be careful at this step.
+If you don't select the right option, you will be unable to log in later.

+For testing, we recommend using "Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)" as it will allow you to login using non-microsoft credentials and is the most stable way to try it out.
+For the other options, you will have to configure your accounts in Azure AD directory and login using those accounts.

+Keep the **Redirect URL** blank for now.

 ## Step 3 - Configure Botpress